bids-standard/bids-specification/src/99-appendices/09-entities.md

 # Appendix IX: Entities

-This section compiles the entities (key-value pairs) described throughout this specification, and describes each.
+This section compiles the entities (key-value pairs within file names) described throughout this specification, and describes each.

 A general introduction to entities is given in the section on